b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

-But this is not OK (it's wrong! it's wroooong!)
+But this is not OK (it's wrong! it's wroooong!).

 ```
 c::Int = 1 # type integer declared